cagross/react-specials/README.md

 ## 🚀 Deploy <a name="deploy"></a>

 I have deployed my app to a live server--hosted by Heroku.
-The Browse Component of that app can be seen [here](https://gentle-gorge-04163.herokuapp.com/).
-The Notify Component is configured to run once a week.
+The browse component of that app can be seen [here](https://gentle-gorge-04163.herokuapp.com/).
+The notify component is configured to run once a week.

 ## :memo: Unit Testing <a name = "tests"></a>

-Unit tests are a work in progress :smiley: There are a few unit tests written, using [Tape](https://github.com/substack/tape).
-The unit tests are in the file `test/unit-tests.js`.
+Unit tests are a work in progress :smiley: There are unfortunately some unit tests written with [Tape](https://github.com/substack/tape), and others with [Jest](https://jestjs.io/).

+### Tape Unit Tests

+The Tape unit tests are in the file `client/test/unit-tests.js`.
 To execute the unit tests in that file, from your command line navigate to the project's root directory and execute:

 `node test/unit-tests.js`